 Children: Madeleine, John Berchman, Ervin, Gertrude, Robert, Joseph, Augustus, Marie Edna, James Hamilton, Theresa, Charles Gilbert.

-Children: Frank Thomas, Marie Agnes, Theodore, Mary Catherine, Benjamin, Mary Elizabeth, Alexander, Carolina, Laura.
+Children: Frank Thomas “Thomas”, Marie Agnes, Theodora, Mary Catherine, Benjamin Alexandre, Mary Elizabeth, Alexander, Louise Caroline “Caroline”, Laura Mary.